imagekit-developer/strapi-provider-upload-imagekitio/README.md

           /**
            * Folder path (relative to the root) where the file will be uploaded.
-           * @default ""
+           * @default "/"
            */
-          folder: "",
+          folder: "/",
           // Other ImageKit upload options can be set here (see below) },
         uploadStream: {
           ignoreStrapiFolders: false,
-          folder: "",
+          folder: "/",
-          // Other ImageKit upload options can be set here },
+          // Other ImageKit upload options can be set here (see below) },
       },
     },